 If a competitor significantly alters their pricing or a new trend emerges in the wedding industry, you would want your business to respond accordingly to maintain competitiveness.

-Regular review and adjustment of prices can ensure you are providing the best value for your clients while also maintaining a profitable business.
+Regularly reviewing and adjusting prices can ensure you provide the best value for your clients while maintaining a profitable business.

 Upon review, start by re-evaluating your profit margin goals and market research.

-Have factors like wedding budget trends, new competitors, or rising vendor costs impacted profitability?
+Have factors such as wedding budget trends, new competitors, or rising vendor costs impacted your profitability?
 If so, determine which pricing tweaks can counteract decreasing margins to reach profit goals.
 Avoid dramatic price hikes; incremental adjustments are best.

 Also assess if you can increase revenue by optimising packages to drive more bookings at higher tiers.